jbeyerstedt/kirby-site-snippets/plg-masonry-readme.md

   </script>
 <?php endif; ?>
 ```
-If you don´t want to switch between fancybox and swipebox, you can of course delete not needed code.
+If you don’t want to switch between fancybox and swipebox, you can of course delete not needed code.

 ### usage: